The Local Guys Logo

 Portable electrical appliances typically require testing and tagging at regular intervals to ensure their ongoing safety.
 A common recommendation is to conduct testing and tagging annually for most portable appliances used in schools.
 This includes items such as computers, printers, projectors, audiovisual equipment, kitchen appliances, and power tools.

 However, when new electrical equipment is introduced, it is essential to conduct tagging to confirm their safety and compliance.
 This applies to both portable and fixed equipment.
-Once the initial testing is completed, the equipment can then be integrated into the regular testing and tagging schedule.
+Once the initial testing is completed, the equipment can be integrated into the regular maintenance schedule to ensure ongoing safety and compliance.

 Tips For Managing Electrical Risks For Schools

-Managing electrical risks in schools is crucial to ensure the safety of students, staff, and visitors.
+Managing electrical risks in schools is crucial and can be enhanced through regular workplace safety inspections to protect students, staff, and visitors.
 Here are some tips to help schools effectively manage electrical risks:

 Implement a Testing and Tagging Program: Establish a testing and tagging program to assess the electrical safety of appliances and equipment.
 Engage qualified professionals to perform regular testing and tagging according to local regulations and standards.
 Keep track of inspection dates and schedule future tests as needed.